Celegast/powerplay-parser/README.md

 Auto-capture uses advanced dropdown handling:

 1. **Dynamic Cropping**:
-   - Scans from bottom-up to find where content ends
+   - Scans from bottom-up through the dropdown region
-   - Detects rows with 90%+ dark pixels
+   - Stops at the first pair of rows that are both ≥90% dark pixels, then adds a 15 px margin
-   - Crops to show only the black dropdown area
+   - Crops to show only the black dropdown area, correctly handling single-entry and multi-entry dropdowns alike

 2. **OCR Matching**:
-   - Reads all visible system names
+   - Reads all visible system names using Tesseract PSM 6 (uniform block) to keep multi-word names on one line
-   - Exact match first, then fuzzy matching (≥70% similarity)
+   - Exact match first, then fuzzy matching (≥65% similarity)
+   - Fallback: clicks the first entry if no match is found and the search term is at least 5 characters
    - Handles OCR errors in system names gracefully

 3. **Click Precision**:
-   - Quick mouse press (50-100ms) to avoid triggering route plotting
+   - Quick mouse press (50–100 ms) to avoid triggering route plotting
    - Randomized timing to appear more natural

 ## Output Format